A time-dependent scattering approach to core-level spectroscopies: Conclusions

 \section{Conclusions}

 We have introduced a time-dependent scattering approach to core-hole spectroscopies that allows one to carry out numerical calculations without the full knowledge of the excitation spectrum of the system.
 The applicability of the method is demonstrated by means of time-dependent DMRG calculations.
-Results for the Hubbard model are achieved with minimal effort on large systems using a fraction of the states --and simulation time-- required by the dynamical DMRG formulation.
-Unlike DDMRG and other approaches such as ED and DMFT that rely on explicitly calculating dynamical response functions, our time-dependent calculations are not limited by perturbation theory and contain contributions from higher order processes.
+Results for the Hubbard model are achieved with minimal effort on large systems using a fraction of the states --and simulation time-- required by the dDMRG formulation.
+Unlike dDMRG and other approaches such as ED and DMFT that rely on explicitly calculating dynamical response functions based on the Kramers-Heisenberg formula, our time-dependent calculations are not limited by perturbation theory and contain contributions from higher order processes.
+Momentum resolution is obtained by means of extended source and probe, and an exponential speed up can be obtained by modeling the absorption process semi-classically by means of an oscillating field or, equivalently, of a ``gate potential'' term.
 In addition, our time-dependent approach can be readily applied without modification to non-equilibrium situations in which the electronic band is not in the ground state.

-Our results show a remarkable departure from those obtained by means of ED, where the approach essentially consists of first calculating a spectrum corresponding to an infinite core-hole lifetime, and then convoluting this spectrum with a Lorentzian lifetime broadening.
-In our time-dependent simulations there is no way to control the internal dynamics of the system and the core-hole lifetime is basically determined by the probing time $t_{probe}$.
+Our method differs from others in one notorious aspect: while the general approach essentially consists of first calculating a spectrum corresponding to an infinite core-hole lifetime, and then convoluting this spectrum with a Lorentzian lifetime broadening, in our time-dependent simulations there is no way to control the internal dynamics of the system and the core-hole lifetime is basically determined by the probing time $t_{probe}$.
 At long times we always observe the emergence of low energy states that can be associated to gapless multi-spinon excitations.
-However, we observe that the spectral weight in the gap does decrease in the spin-conserving ($\Delta S=0$) channel when $t_{probe}$ is reduced, consistent with the expectations from the UCL limit, that predict only an elastic signal at $\omega=0$.

-Our formulation can easily be implemented within other numerical frameworks, such as time-dependent DMFT.
-Momentum resolved calculations can be achieved by simple modifications of the described setup, although it requires one source and detector photon orbital per site.
-Work in this direction is currently underway.